JPranjali/Blackjack/README.md

 The sum of dealer's card-facevalues is calculated.
 Scores of dealer and player are compared.
 Whoever has a max score which is less than or equal to 21 wins!

-The motive behind designing this game is learning to use animation library in javascript.
+The intention behind this is learning to use animation library in javascript!